zhvng/sns-resolver/README.md

 Lightweight chrome extension that lets users access `.sol` domains in the browser!
 Works by redirecting requests for sol domains to the ip address or ipfs hash (TODO) stored in the "content" field on Solana's SPL Name Service.

 ## Vision
-For web 3.0 to be truly decentralized, it can't rely on centralized domain registrars and DNS services.
+For web 3.0 to be truly decentralized, we can't rely on centralized domain registrars and DNS services.
 The goal of this extension is to use the Solana blockchain as a name server and pave the way for a trustless and easy-to-use permaweb.

 ## Install and run
 1. Clone this repo